-Shophouse sales more than tripled from the start of the year – rising from S$59.9 million in the first quarter of 2016 to S$209.3 million in the third quarter, attracting attention from boutique funds, family offices and foreign high-net-worth individuals looking for alternative investment asset classes.
+Shophouse sales more than tripled during 2016 – rising from S$59.9 million in the first quarter to S$209.3 million in the third quarter, attracting attention from boutique funds, family offices and foreign high-net-worth individuals looking for alternative investment asset classes.

 “Shophouses are attractive to investors for their heritage value, as well as the potential for capital appreciation, which is supported by their limited and static supply,” he explains.

 The new owners are also reshaping the interiors of the iconic heritage properties, which were built from the 19th century onwards, with modern architectural designs, which have attracted healthy rental demand from food and beverage (F&B) and retail operators as well as start-ups and creative businesses.

 The flurry of activity around shophouses has led to steady rental demand and a steady income stream for investors – for those both on the ground and upper floors.